-FinDock allows you to perform bulk collection runs to collect using Direct Debit, recurring credit card, etc. In this article, we will go over this process using SEPA Direct Debit as an example.
-However, the process is essentially the same for any bulk payment method.
+FinDock allows you to perform bulk collection runs to collect payments using direct debit, credit card, etc. In this article, we go over this process using SEPA Direct Debit as an example.

-- You have an activated payment method that supports bulk collection
+- You have installed at least one payment extension and activated a payment method that supports bulk collection.

-- There are existing Installments or source records
+- There are existing installments or source records in your org.

 Bulk collections are initiated using the Payment Schedule object in FinDock.
 The Payment Schedule contains all the information needed to execute a single run.